DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_focus_method.md

 # focus()

-@short: sets focus to the checkbox of the CheckboxGroup control by its id
+@short: sets focus to a checkbox of the CheckboxGroup control by its id

 @signature: {'focus(id?: string): void;'}